spiceai/quickstarts/rds-postgresql/README.md

+# AWS RDS for PostgreSQL

-### Follow these steps to get started with federated SQL query against AWS RDS for PostgreSQL.
+Follow these steps to get started with federated SQL query against AWS RDS for PostgreSQL.

 **Step 1.** Navigate to your AWS RDS PostgreSQL instance in the AWS Management Console.